Insights

 Why do you need a Co-Ownership Agreement for your Medical or Health Business?

-Do you own a medical practice, and you are considering bringing on a business partner?
-There can be many advantages to expanding your practice, like easing your workload, offering extra services to patients or growing profit.
-However, owning a business with another one or more people can be a big undertaking from a financial and professional perspective.
+Do you own a medical centre or other healthcare business, and you are considering bringing on a business partner?
+There can be many advantages to expanding your business, like easing your workload, offering extra services to patients or growing profits.
+However, owning a business with another one or more people can add more risk and larger considerations from a financial and professional perspective.

 You need to ensure you are taking into account the broader ramifications of owning and running a business with somebody.
-This is where a co-ownership agreement is essential.
+This is where a comprehensive and well-draft ownership agreement is essential.

-A co-ownership agreement is a legal agreement which governs the business proprietors' relationship.
-It may vary in size from a simple 2-page letter to a 50-page contract, signed and witnessed by all of the relevant parties.
+A business ownership agreement (such as a shareholder agreement, unitholder agreement or partnership agreement) is a legal agreement which governs the business proprietors' relationship.
+It may vary in size from a simple 2-page document to a 60-page contract.

-Co-ownership agreements protect ownership interests and records the rights and entitlements of each party.
-The agreement can help to lessen the risk of dispute in the running of the practice by setting out agreed processes for dealing with contentious issues.
+Ownership agreements protect ownership interests and record the rights and entitlements of each party.
+The agreement can help to lessen the risk of dispute in the running of the business by setting out agreed processes for dealing with contentious issues between the directors and / or the owners.

-A co-ownership agreement can be varied by consent, so the owner are not forever locked into the arrangement, and can amend it over time as the needs of the practice, and the owners change.
+An ownership agreement can be varied at any time by consent, so the owners are not forever locked into the arrangement, and can amend it over time as the needs of the business, and the owners change.

-An effective co-ownership arrangement will incorporate rules for:
+An effective ownership arrangement will incorporate rules for:

 • Profit share plans.